Matrix Decomposition and Applications: Vector Inner Product and Hidden Vectors

-where $\theta$ is the angle between $\bw$ and $\bz$.
-So if the vector norms of $\bw, \bz$ are determined, the smaller the angle, the larger the inner product.
+where $\theta$ represents the angle between the vectors $\bw_m$ and $\bz_n$.
+Thus, if the vector norms of $\bw_m$ and $\bz_n$ are determined, a smaller angle between them results in a larger inner product.

+In the context of Netflix-style recommendation systems, movie ratings typically range from 0 to 5, with higher ratings indicating a stronger user preference for the movie.
+If $\bw_m$ and $\bz_n$ fall sufficiently ``close" in direction, the value of $\bw_m^\top\bz_n$ becomes larger.
+This reflects a stronger match between the user's preferences and the movie's characteristics.

-Come back to the Netflix data, where the rating are ranging from 0 to 5, and the larger the better.
-If $\bw_m$ and $\bz_n$ fall ``close" enough, then $\bw^\top\bz$ will have a larger value.
-This reveals the meaning behind the ALS where $\bw_m$ represents the features of movie $m$, whilst $\bz_n$ contains the features of user $n$.
-And each element in $\bw_m$ and $\bz_n$ represents a same feature.
-For example, it could be that the second feature $w_{m2}$ \footnote{$w_{m2}$ is the second element of vector $\bw_{m}$.} represents if the movie is an action movie or not, and $z_{n2}$ denotes if the user $n$ likes action movies or not.
-If it happens the case, then $\bw_m^\top\bz_n$ will be large and approximates $a_{mn}$ well.
+This concept elucidates the essence of ALS, where $\bw_m$ represents the features or attributes of movie $m$, while $\bz_n$ encapsulates the features or preferences of user $n$.
+In other words, ALS associates each user with a \textit{latent vector of preference} and each movie with a \textit{latent vector of attributes}.
+Furthermore, each element in $\bw_m$ and $\bz_n$ signifies a specific feature.
+For example, it could be that the second feature $w_{m2}$ ($w_{m2}$ denotes the second element of the vector $\bw_{m}$) represents whether the movie is an action movie or not, and $z_{n2}$ might denote whether user $n$ has a preference for action movies.
+When this holds true, then the inner product $\bw_m^\top\bz_n$ becomes large and provides a good approximation of the observed rating $a_{mn}$.

-Note that, in the decomposition $\bA\approx \bW\bZ$, we know the rows of $\bW$ contain the hidden features of the movies, and the columns of $\bZ$ contain the hidden features of the users.
-However, we cannot identify what are the meanings of the rows of $\bW$ or the columns of $\bZ$.
-We know they could be something like categories or genres of the movies, that provide some underlying connections between the users and the movies, but we cannot be sure what exactly they are.
-This is where the terminology ``hidden" comes from.
+In the matrix decomposition $\bA\approx \bW\bZ$, it is established that the rows of $\bW$ contain the hidden features of the movies, and the columns of $\bZ$ contain the hidden features of the users.
+Nevertheless, the explicit meanings of the rows in $\bW$ or the columns in $\bZ$ remain undisclosed.
+Although they might correspond to categories or genres of the movies, fostering underlying connections between users and movies, their precise nature remains uncertain.
+It is precisely this ambiguity that gives rise to the terminology ``latent" or ``hidden."